 How do we restart a computer from a remote location, you ask?
-We’re going to discuss some of the ways you can remote restart or shutdown your Windows 10 computer via the internet.
-To get the job done were going to discuss how to do it via third-party and Windows built-in tools.
+We’re going to discuss some of the ways you can remote restart or shut down your Windows 11/10 computer via the internet.
+To get the job done, we’re going to discuss how to do it via third-party and Windows built-in tools.
 Let’s go on ahead and discuss how to restart or shut down your computer remotely in the best ways possible.

 Whenever you feel the need to restart or shut down your computer from a remote location, then give these tools a test run to see if they work for you.